What Your Gut Is Telling You: Symptoms You Shouldn’t Ignore

 Blood in Your Stool

-• Bright red blood may come from haemorrhoids or small tears, but can also indicate inflammation or bleeding in the lower bowel.
+• Bright red blood may come from haemorrhoids or small tears but can also indicate inflammation or bleeding in the lower bowel.

 • Dark or black stools could signal bleeding higher up in the digestive tract.

-In either case, it’s important to have it checked promptly.
 At LivingCare, we offer rapid access to private colonoscopy and gastroscopy procedures in both Leeds and Sheffield, helping you get answers without long NHS wait times.

 Persistent Heartburn or Indigestion